 - Eat and sleep well –As a mother, you should eat proper food on time and also drink ample water to avoid dehydration.
-There are foods which increase breast milk supply, so choose your diet correctly and try to intake a non-irritant, anti-inflammatory diet.
+There are foods that increase breast milk supply, so choose your diet correctly and try to intake a non-irritant, anti-inflammatory diet.

 - Breast massage – While feeding your baby, you can also massage your breasts.
 Gently encircle and roll your finger around the nipple, which might help you in milk production and supply.

 - Use a breast pump – Breast pump can be a good idea as it brings an immediate result.
 This method can be beneficial for your milk production.
 You can use the pump for 10-20 minutes in between feedings.
 This helps your breasts to become empty, which sends a signal to produce more milk.